 • Slow device performance.

-Even if your change control detection is strong, culture and education can be key to getting your end-users to report suspicious changes.
-Symantec recommends encouraging employees to "keep an eye out and say something" if noticing suspicious changes.
+Even if your change control detection is strong, culture and education can be key to getting your end users to report suspicious changes.
+It is important to encourage employees to stay vigilant and speak up if they notice any suspicious changes.
 In addition, security administrators should keep users informed of any authorized changes.

 8. Unauthorized Port Access

 The majority of data breaches caused by insiders are the result of an error or poor knowledge.
-However, data theft by insiders or intruders does occur, which may be in collusion with external agents.
-Unauthorized port access can be an indicator that data theft has occurred, or malware has been uploaded to a computer on your network.
+However, data theft by insiders or intruders does occur, and it may be in collusion with external agents.
+Unauthorized port access can be an indicator that data theft has occurred or malware has been uploaded to a computer on your network.
 Fortunately, for Windows users, locking your ports from unauthorized access is as simple as a minor change to your Windows Registry.

 How Do I Identify Suspicious Network Changes in Real-Time?

-• Distinguish between positive, neutral, and negative changes to aid in response; and
+• Distinguish between positive, neutral, and negative changes to aid in response

 About Cimcor